 - Electrical Outlet/Light Switch: It is difficult to diagnose the exact cause of a buzzing electrical outlet or light switch due to the wires being hidden behind walls.
 For instance, a wire could be loose, which can cause more significant damage like

 an electrical fire.
-It is crucial to call an electrician if you hear buzzing or humming from an outlet or switch to ensure the problem is fixed correctly.
+It's crucial to call an electrician if you hear buzzing or humming from an outlet or switch to ensure the problem is fixed correctly.

 - Refrigerator: Rattling sounds from the ice maker can be expected, depending on the type of refrigerator.
 However, you should be worried if you hear sounds such as buzzing or clicking, which are possible indicators of damage, like a broken compressor,